 Be on the Lookout for Scams

-Basically, though, don't fall for any websites that offer to provide an International Drivers License, or provide licenses or permits to people that don't have licenses or have suspended state licenses—these are definitely scams.
+Basically, though, don't fall for any websites that offer to provide an International Driver License, or provide licenses or permits to people that don't have licenses or have suspended state licenses—these are definitely scams.

 Not only will you waste your money on these invalid documents, you could possibly put yourself in a position to have legal problems overseas if you're caught with an illegal IDP, so always be sure to check you're going through the only two licensed issuers of IDPs: AAA and AATA.